vikakleyko/trading-platform/README.md

 Online Trading platform Mockup
 For this task we want to you design and code a mockup Online Trading platform.
 The platform should fulfill the following requirements:
-- a login page where the user login,
+- A login page where the user login,
-- an overview page where the user can see his current portfolio as well as its current value and a Trend graph for the portfolio that updates in real time (refreshes with a given interval).
+- An Overview page where the user can see his current portfolio as well as its current value and a Trend graph for the portfolio that updates in real time (refreshes with a given interval).
-- a buy and sell page where the user can spend money buying assets (the user should start with a given amount $100 000) and it should be decremented or incremented depending upon the users selling and buying of stocks.
+- A Buy and sell page where the user can spend money buying assets (the user should start with a given amount $100 000) and it should be decremented or incremented depending upon the users selling and buying of stocks.